We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Library of creatives on Facebook

-It’s easily visible – you can see the copy, key words, visuals, CTA, and the date ad started running.
+Everything is right there: the copy, the keywords, the visuals, the CTA, and the date the ad started running.

 Seeing your competitors like this gives you a clearer picture of who is in the market share.
 The tool helps tremendously, especially for advertisers running an ad campaign for the first time.
 These examples show that ad copy works, why wouldn't yours?